tedsluis/docker-dump1090/README.md

 # Live view
 Try my dump1090 fork with heatmap and rangeview in the Google cloud: http://130.211.186.77/dump1090/gmap.html
-(This dump1090 runs on a 60-day free trail that is available until 9 april 2016, more info at https://cloud.google.com/free-trial/)
+(This dump1090 runs on a 60-day free trail that is available until 20 june 2016, more info at https://cloud.google.com/free-trial/)

 # Docker Hub